morethanunpopular/grantsible/README.md

 # grantsible
-HATEOAS API for executing Ansible playbooks remotley
+HATEOAS API interacting with ansible, including CRUD operations on inventories and playbooks, and executing said playbooks against inventories.